-Interested in becoming an occupational therapist?
-Wondering how long it takes to become an occupational therapist?
-We have mapped it out for you below!
+Interested in learning how to become a pediatric occupational therapist?
+We have mapped out the path for you below!

 Both a Bachelor’s and Master’s degree are required to become an occupational therapist.
-How long it takes to become an occupational therapist will be dependent upon a specific school’s program, but completion of both degree programs takes between 5-7 years.
+How long this takes is dependent upon various factors, such as a specific school’s program, but completion of both degree programs typically takes between 5-7 years.

 Following completion of a Master’s program, the final step to becoming an occupational therapist is obtaining a license to practice.
 One can become licensed upon successful completion of an accredited occupational therapy program, sufficient fieldwork experience, and a passing score on the National Board for Certification in Occupational Therapy (NBCOT) exam.
 Thereafter, the aspiring occupational therapist will receive the Occupational Therapist Registered (OTR) credential, and will officially be a licensed therapist.